-Third and critically important for our identification strategy, banks, especially the Big Four banks, played a crucial role by providing the lion's share of the funds for the investment projects associated with the stimulus, through issuing bank loans and purchasing CIIC bonds.
+Third and important for our identification strategy, banks, especially the Big Four banks, played a crucial role by providing the lion's share of the funds for the investment projects associated with the stimulus, by both issuing bank loans and purchasing CIIC bonds.
 This led to a large credit expansion in the economy.
 Many investment projects, such as infrastructure projects, were medium and long-term in nature and financed by medium and long-term loans.
 From January 2009 to December 2010, Big Four banks' medium and long-term loan balances increased by RMB 5.80 trillion (a 66% increase), while their short-term loan balances increased by RMB 1.26 trillion (a 31% increase).
-In contrast, both the short- and medium/long-term loan balances of the SMBs grew at relatively milder rates: from January 2009 to December 2010, their medium and long-term loan balances increased by 1.27 trillion RMB (25%) and short-term loan balances increased by o 0.82 trillion RMB (18%).
+In contrast, both the short- and medium/long-term loan balances of the SMBs grew at relatively milder rates: from January 2009 to December 2010, their medium and long-term loan balances increased by 1.27 trillion RMB (25%) and short-term loan balances increased by 0.82 trillion RMB (18%).
 These patterns confirm that the Big Four banks were indeed the major lenders during the stimulus period.

 While all four banks announced large credit expansion in support of the stimulus, the scale and speed of the expansion were different.
 Figure 4.1 shows the total loan balances of the Big Four banks: for ease of comparison, we scale each bank's loan balance by its loan balance at the end of 2008, the beginning of the stimulus plan.
 From 2006 Q4 to 2008 Q4, except for ABC, the other three banks exhibited similar growth rates in loans.
-The paths of the loan balances began to diverge in 2009.
+14 The paths of the loan balances and non-performing loans were removed from its balance-sheet (see Allen et al., 2012, for more details).
+As in Figure 5.1, its loan balance exhibits two jumps leading up to the IPO.

+14 ABC went public in July 2010 (the last IPO of the Big Four banks).
+To prepare for the IPO, capital was injected and non performing loans were removed from its belonge sheet (see Allen et al. 2012, for more details).
+As in began to diverge in 2009.
 BOC exhibited a much steeper growth path than the other three banks: from 2009 Q1 to 2010 Q4, its total loan balance increased by 77%, compared to an increase of 60% by ABC, and 48% by both the CCB and ICBC.